Chrismarsh/CHM/docs/forcing.rst

 When using a NetCDF file as input, this creates virtual stations at the cell-centres.
 Only the stations that are required by the mesh subset are loaded as specified by the ``option:station_N_nearest``, and timesteps are lazy loaded as required.
 This ensures the memory foot print is low.
-In MPI mode, only the stations required for the current ranks' mesh subset are loaded.
+With multiple MPI ranks, only the stations required for the current ranks' mesh subset are loaded.
 The internal CHM variable names are mapped from CF compliant ``standard_name`` variable attributes.
 If a variable doesn't have a ``standard_name`` or is not in this table, it is ignored and not loaded.